SagnikDe2024/MachineVisionExperiments/README.md

 ```math
 z_g \rightarrow ImageDecoder \rightarrow x_g
 ```
+### Some additional thoughts

-For normal image generation in a commercial use one can use a Transformer (Google's T5 and ViT-L) from Hugging Face and a model like Stable Diffusion (or Flux depending on license) and generate images as required.
+For normal image generation in a commercial environment use one can use a Transformer (Google's T5 and ViT-L) from Hugging Face and a model like Stable Diffusion (or Flux depending on license) and generate images as required.
 One can also train a LORA or a DORA to modify the inference of the underlying UNet and get results.